 However, looking at what is working for others can also inspire you as a trader.
 If certain industries are booming right now, you might want to look for trading and investment opportunities in those sectors or in peripheral businesses.

 7. Do the things you’ve been dreading.
 Have you been procrastinating on things you know that you should be doing?
 Or perhaps you’ve been falling into bad habits because you’ve been so busy that it’s hard to keep up your more-productive (yet sometimes harder to maintain) millionaire habits.
 When trading is slow, that’s exactly the time to be proactive in the self-improvement department.

 Not to oversimplify, but “just do it” is a good mentality here.
 Don’t think too hard; simply get those tasks or things you need to do out of the way.
 Just power through it.
-And when it comes to cultivating better habits, start the process of instilling them in your routine now.
+And, when it comes to cultivating better habits, start the process of instilling them in your routine now.
 Replace those bad habits with better ones.
-You’re planting the seeds for positive growth when things begin to get busy again.
+You’re planting the seeds for positive growth that will sprout when things begin to get busy again.

 8. Enjoy it while it lasts.
 You shouldn’t just do nothing when trading is slow.
 However, the fact is that if things are less hectic, you should take the time to appreciate it.
 Enjoy the freedom and slower pace that you have for the moment.
 It will not last and when things get busy again you will look back on this slow time with nostalgia.

 Things won’t always be bustling and busy as a trader.
 It ebbs and it flows.
 When you’re in a time of “ebb” versus flow, look to these tips to keep yourself occupied and better yourself, so that you’ll be ready and raring to go when things speed up again.

 How do you spend time when trading is slow?
 Leave a comment and let me know because not trading when there’s no great setups is absolutely crucial to your eventual success!